AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 7. Click `Add New`
 8. Name: `log-analytics`
-9. In another browswer tab go to the Azure Portal.
+9. In another browser tab go to the Azure Portal.
 Search for `log-`.
 Click your Log Analytics resource.
 10. Copy the `Workspace ID` to your clipboard, such as `7cee66af-aefc-4cf5-aa0d-a82c2ea8afe9`

 ![](./media/portal-log-analytics.png)

-11. Back to your Logic App browswer tab.
+11. Back to your Logic App browser tab.
 Paste your `Workspace ID` in the appropriate box
 12. Back to your Log Analytics tab.
 Click `Agents Management`.
 Copy the `Primary Key` to your clipboard

 ![](./media/portal-log-analytics-primarykey.png)